Frequently Asked Questions

 If you prefer a 65-gallon trash cart, contact your hauler or Solid Waste Management Call Center at 770.822.7141 to arrange for delivery of the smaller cart.

 When will I receive my trash and recyclable cart after establishing new service?

-Your trash hauler will deliver your carts within five business days of establishing service.
-If you have not received your carts, contact your hauler or Solid Waste Management Call Center at 770.822.7141 to arrange for delivery.
+Your trash hauler will deliver your carts within ten business days of establishing service.
+If you have not received your carts, contact your hauler or Solid Waste Management Call Center at 770.822.7141 to follow up.